TERREMEMBER/znbase/docs/content/v2.1/manage/enterprise-edition/back-up-restore-data.md

 ---
-title: Back up and restore data using Yugabyte Platform
+title: Back up and restore data using ZNbase Platform
 headerTitle: Back up and restore data
 linkTitle: Back up and restore data
-description: Use Yugabyte Platform to back up and restore data in YCQL tables.
+description: Use ZNbase Platform to back up and restore data in YCQL tables.
 block_indexing: true
 menu:
   v2.1: